Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/docs/protocol.md

 After all items are processed, AddOK(uso_index) is called to mark the device as responding.
 On success, SendSbrosLatch(i) is called to send a latch reset frame back to the device.
-This post-success latch reset is not documented in earlier versions of this repository.

 ### Analog Frame Parsing

 Three separate analog parsers exist.
-Their relationship is:

 RaspakAnalog at 0x804ad62 is the new-format parser.
 It checks type byte 0x5a.
 It checks the device address at buf[2] against tag[+0x0f].
 It then